-- One of the most well-known facts about Ireland is that Dublin is home to the world-famous Guinness Brewery.
+- One of the most well-known Irish facts is that Dublin is home to the world-famous Guinness Brewery.
 In 1759, Arthur Guinness signed a 9,000-year lease for the land.

-- Irish Castles are scattered across the island in vast amounts, and numbers point to a total of 30000 castles and ruin.
+- Irish Castles are scattered across the island in vast amounts, and numbers point to a total of around 25’000 castles and ruins.
 Some of the castles are open for tourists to stay in.

 - Ireland has one of the highest church attendances in Europe, and about 80% of the total population are nominally Roman Catholics.

 The guillotine was used in Ireland before it was used in France.
 The earliest use dates back to 1307.